-Work in Progress – A Rose is a Rose is a Rose
+A Rose is a Rose is a Rose

-When I began this series, “A Rose is Rose is Rose,” (Gertrude Stein) in June of 2020, the number was 32,350.
-By March 14, 2021, that number had risen to 48,475 according to the New York Times Coronavirus Map & Case Count from which I am gathering the data.
-At this point, I am documenting one year from March 14, 2020 – March 14, 2021.
+When I began this series, “A Rose is Rose is Rose,” in June of 2020, the number was 32,350.
+By March 14, 2021, that number had risen to 48,475 according to the New York Times Coronavirus Map & Case Count from which I gathered the data.
+I have documented one year of the pandemic from March 14, 2020 – March 14, 2021.
 The finished dimension of the entire work is 46 feet long by between 8 -13 feet tall in 25 panels.

 It was my hope that the beauty & history of the weave structure, the simplicity of the black & white, and the enormity of the work would come together and show the number of COVID-19 deaths in New York State to be more than just an abstract number that we became immune to.
 This work is dedicated to all New Yorkers who have and will die of COVID-19.